Photo Source: Trung Nguyễn Xuân - Pixabay

 |Affinity Bloc:||East Asian Peoples|

-The Japanese continued coming to France in small numbers until World War Two when their immigration here came to an end during that period of time.
-After the war, well-educated professional workers such as journalists for example then came to live in France.
+Japanese began coming to France late in the nineteenth century, generally individuals who came for cultural and intellectual reasons, which gained them additional status at home, where they would typically return.
+Additional Japanese came to France in small numbers until World War II, when their immigration there came to an end.
+After the war, well-educated professional workers, such as journalists came to live in France.